ruthZquizz/ruthZquizz/README.md

 - 👋 Hi, I’m @ruthZquizz
 - 👀 I’m interested in Hacking
-- 🌱 I’m currently learning class6
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on Idha Mind Care
 - 📫 How to reach me= ruthzquizzarena@gmail.com

 <!---